Make Your Next Trip Extraordinary

 In Cairo, the Pharaonic Village is a tacky representation of ancient Egypt, replete with bored actors, fake costumes, and inaccuracies.

 In Luxor, the bogus Mummification Museum is not a museum at all but a commercial enterprise.
-For the real deal, go to the Royal Mummies Room in Cairo’s new National Museum of Egyptian Civilizations.
+For the real deal, go to the Royal Mummies Room in Cairo’s National Museum of Egyptian Civilizations.
 You’ll get to see the amazingly well-preserved mummy of Pharaoh Ramses the Great, builder of Abu Simbel, the Ramasseum, and many of Egypt’s iconic temples.
-Ramses’ slightly reddish hair is still intact, his patrician hooked nose is still imposing, and his fingers and toenails surprisingly well groomed.
+Ramses’ slightly reddish hair is still intact, his patrician hooked nose is still imposing, and his fingers and toenails are surprisingly well groomed.
 The mummy of Taa II, also on display, clearly shows that he died in battle, given the massive gash in his skull (probably from a war ax).
 The museum also provides a dazzling overview of Egypt’s entire civilization development from pre-historic times to current day.

 Most underrated experience

-Hidden gems
+Hidden gem

 Luxor Temple at sunset